-An employee is scheduled to begin his/her regular work day (Watch #2) which begins at 0700.
-The employee is unexpectedly called to return to work and begin working at 0500.
-The employee works from 0500-0700 and is paid time and a half for the hours worked.
-At 0700, the employee begins to work his/her regular watch and is paid at straight time.
-Since the call back results in a cross over into regular work hours, the employee is paid time and a half for the call-back hours actually worked and will receive two additional hours of pay at time and a half for the call-back minimum.
-Call back minimum that is paid for the inconvenience of being called back without prior notice but is pay for time that is not actually worked and does not count toward overtime eligibility.
+An employee is scheduled to begin his/her regular workday (Watch #2) which begins at 0700 hours.
+The employee is unexpectedly called to return to work and begin working at 0500 hours.
+The employee works from 0500-0700 hours and is paid time and a half for the hours worked.
+At 0700 hours, the employee begins to work his/her regular watch and is paid at straight time.
+Since the call back results in a cross-over into regular work hours, the employee is paid time and a half for the call-back hours actually worked and will receive two additional hours of pay at time and a half for the call-back minimum.
+Call-back minimum that is paid for the inconvenience of being called back without prior notice, but which is pay for time that is not actually worked, does not count toward overtime eligibility.

-Harbormaster, Facilities Supervisors and the Lead Facilities Technician who rotate and respond as part of the call-back process receive the four-hour minimum when responding to a call back and returning to work.
+Harbormaster, Facilities Supervisors and the Lead Facilities Technician who rotate and respond as part of the call-back process receive the four-hour call back minimum when responding to a call back and returning to work.

-Harbormaster and Facilities Supervisors who perform after hours work (i.e. respond to phone calls or call employees back to work) receive a minimum call-back amount of thirty minutes per day and are paid for time actually worked.
+Harbormaster, Facilities Supervisors and Lead Facilities Technician who perform after-hours work (i.e., respond to phone calls or call employees back to work) receive a minimum call-back amount of 30-minutes, regardless of the number of calls in those 30 minutes; this 30-minute minimum applies for any subsequent calls.
+If any call exceeds 30 minutes then the employee is paid for time actually worked.